Shōmyō

 Shōmyō (声明) is a style of Japanese Buddhist chant, used mainly in the Tendai and Shingon traditions.
-There are two styles: ryokyoku (呂曲) and rikkyoku (律曲) described as difficult and easy to remember, respectively.
+There are two styles: ryokyoku (呂曲) and rikkyoku (律曲), described as difficult and easy to remember, respectively.

-Shōmyō, like gagaku, employs the Yo scale, a pentatonic scale with ascending intervals of two, three, two, two, and three semitones.
+Shōmyō, like gagaku, employs the yo scale, a pentatonic scale with ascending intervals of two, three, two, two, and three semitones.

 History

-An early reference to Buddhist chanting in Japanese history is a ceremony being held at the time of the kaigen ceremony for the Daibutsu (大仏, lit: "Great Buddha") of Tōdai-ji in 752, and it is believed that chanting was widely practiced during the Nara period (710-794).
+An early reference to Buddhist chanting in Japanese history is a ceremony being held at the time of the kaigen ceremony for the Daibutsu (大仏, Great Buddha of Tōdai-ji) in 752, and it is believed that chanting was widely practiced during the Nara period (710-794).

-In the early Heian period (794-1331), Kōbō Daishi and Dengyō Daishi each transmitted Buddhist chanting styles which they had inherited when studying Buddhism in China, which eventually became the basis for the chanting styles of Shingon and Tendai.
-The Tale of Genji, a classic work of Japanese literature written during this period, frequently mention memorial services performed by monks from Mount Hiei where Tendai chanting was utilized.
+In the early Heian period (794-1331), Kūkai and Saichō each transmitted chanting styles they had inherited when studying Buddhism in China, which eventually became the basis for the chanting styles of Shingon and Tendai.
+The Tale of Genji, a crucial work of classical Japanese literature written during this period, frequently mentions memorial services performed by monks from Mount Hiei, where Tendai chanting was utilized.
 In addition, Buddhist traditions other than Shingon and Tendai also have their own chanting styles, which are still passed down today.